ampp33/advanced-java-course/Notes.md

 This is true prototypal inheritance, however you won't see devs doing this (it's kinda non-standard for the community).

+## Constructor Functions

 What was available in the beginning before `Object.create()`: *Constructor functions*, and using `new`, which changes how `this` works in the created object, and returns the newly created object!
 Because we're using a `function` here, it means our obj will get the `prototype` property.
 Normally this is useless with regular functions, but with *constructor functions* we can finally use that `prototype` to add functions to the obj!

+Also worth noting that the `prototype` that's created by the `new` keyword will contain all the stuff in the constructor function.

 ```js
 function Car(name, manu) { // note the use of a capital letter, that tells you to use 'new'